carvo/postii/README.md

   ```

 ### Rules
-* 5 posts/pweets in one day = How is not specifying to be the same day, it is the last 24 hours
-(in a time span of 24 hours are allowed 5 pweets)
+* Follow / Unfollow
+* Post a Pweet
+* Post a Pweet quoting another Pweet
+* 5 posts/pweets in 24 hours time span. ie. If the same user posts 4 messages at 11 p.m. and 1 message at 9 a.m. on the next day, this user needs to wait until 11 p.m. to post more.

 ### Dependencies Map
 * postii-user: Neo4j
 * postii-pweet-subscriber: RabbitMQ, Neo4j